Tropical monsoon climate: Area

-Tropical monsoon are most commonly found in Africa (West and Central Africa), Asia (South and Southeast Asia), South America and Central America.
-This climate also occurs in sections of the Caribbean, North America, and northern Australia.
+Tropical monsoon are most commonly found in Africa (West and Central Africa), Asia (South and Southeast Asia), northern South America, and Central America.
+This climate also occurs in sections of the Caribbean, North America (South Florida), and northern Australia.

 Factors

 The major controlling factor over a tropical monsoon climate is its relationship to the monsoon circulation.
 The monsoon is a seasonal change in wind direction.
 In Asia, during the summer (or high-sun season) there is an onshore flow of air (air moving from ocean toward land).
 In the “winter” (or low-sun season) an offshore air flow (air moving from land toward water) is prevalent.
 The change in direction is due to the difference in the way water and land heat.

 Changing pressure patterns that affect the seasonality of precipitation also occur in Africa, though it generally differs from the way it operates in Asia.
 During the high-sun season, the Intertropical convergence zone (ITCZ) induces rain.
 During the low-sun season, the subtropical high creates dry conditions.
 The monsoon climates of Africa, and the Americas for that matter, are typically located along trade wind coasts.